-As of December 31, 2014, we employed 42 full-time employees, including two in research and development, nine in clinical development, two in regulatory, 24 in manufacturing and quality control and assurance, and five in executive, general and administrative.
-We also employed three part-time employees, including one in clinical development and two in executive, general and administrative.
+As of December 31, 2015, we employed 49 full-time employees, including seven in research and development, nine in clinical development, one in regulatory, 24 in manufacturing and quality control and assurance, and eight in executive, general and administrative.
 We have never had a work stoppage, and none of our employees is represented by a labor organization or under any collective bargaining arrangements.